Play Live Radio

 Working with Williams and other motivated young people for Raise Your Voices turned out to be even more inspiring than Luck had expected.
 “I would argue that it has almost been revolutionary for me in some ways,” she says.
 “I hadn’t written a new album worth of material in a really long time.
 And [with] this project, every kid I speak to… their drive and their passion to make an impact on the world is so inspirational.
 More and more young people are realizing that they have power… they have agency.
 They can make a real difference.
 I want to hear the voices of young people, because this year – well, this year and a half – has been dark and heavy.
 And you start thinking, ‘My gosh… where are we going?’
 And when I look at Kate, I go, ‘Oh, we’re good.
 She knows where we’re going.
 We’re going to be just fine.’”

-The single 'Kids Can Save Animals'is available online wherever you buy music, and part of the proceeds go to the nonprofit conservation effort Re:wild.
+The single 'Kids Can Save Animals' is available online wherever you buy music, and part of the proceeds go to the nonprofit conservation effort Re:wild.

-The book 'Let's Go On Safari!'is available wherever you buy books, and proceeds go to the Jane Goodall Institute, the David Sheldrick Wildlife Trust, and Global Wildlife Conservation.
+The book 'Let's Go On Safari!' is available wherever you buy books, and proceeds go to the Jane Goodall Institute, the David Sheldrick Wildlife Trust, and Global Wildlife Conservation.

 Mike is the production director at KUT, where he’s been working since his days as an English major at the University of Texas.
-He produces Arts Eclectic, Get Involved, and the Sonic ID project, and also produces videos and cartoons for KUT.org.
+He produces and hosts This Is My Thing and Arts Eclectic, and also produces Get Involved and the Sonic ID project.
 When pressed to do so, he’ll write short paragraphs about himself in the third person, but usually prefers not to.

 Related Content